vinuesa/get_phylomarkers/INSTALL.md

 3. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R

+4. from within the get_phylomarkers distribution directory type: rlibs=`for p in $(R -q -e 'print(.libPaths())'); do if [[ "$p" =~ '/' ]]; then echo -n "$p:"; fi; done; echo -n "$wkd"/"$distrodir/lib/R"` && \
+   echo "export R_LIBS_SITE=$rlibs > $HOME/.Rprofile" for single user, or as sudo append  ':/PATH/TO/get_phylomarkers/lib/R' to R_LIBS_SITE=${R_LIBS_SITE-'/usr/local/lib/R/site-library:/usr/lib/R/site-library:/usr/lib/R/library'} in /etc/R/Profile for system-wide permanent changes for all users and session types.

+5. 'sudo cp /PATH/TO/get_phylomarkers/lib/libnw.so /usr/local/lib && sudo echo "export LD_LIBRARY_PATH=/usr/local/lib" && sudo ldconfig'

-4. cd into the test_sequences/core_genome directory, or copy that directory into a suitable place (e.g. 'cp -r test_sequences $HOME && cd $HOME/test_sequences/core_genome')
+6. cd into the test_sequences/core_genome directory, or copy that directory into a suitable place (e.g. 'cp -r test_sequences $HOME && cd $HOME/test_sequences/core_genome')

-5. If you want to perform a system-wide install, you will have to become the superuser (e.g. 'sudo su').
+7. If you want to perform a system-wide install, you will have to become the superuser (e.g. 'sudo su').

-6. Issue the following command from within /path/to/test_sequences/core_genome to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).
+8. Issue the following command from within /path/to/test_sequences/core_genome to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).

-7. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
+9. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
 Note that for this second invocation, you will probably not need to prepend the full path to the script anymore, as symlinks were created to the scripts from your $HOME/bin dir, or if you run the lines above with root privileges, from /usr/local/bin.

-8. Explore the help menu of the master script to see the options available for customizing the runs.
+10. Explore the help menu of the master script to see the options available for customizing the runs.
 It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh

 That's it, enjoy!